 In that context, the small arts program clearly has a place in the Tumamoc mission to promote research and educational outreach that deepens our understanding of our place in the Sonoran Desert and that of the community.

-I have worked as a professional illustrator, graphic designer, and photographer in Tucson for about 30 years now.
-A lot of kids picture books on weird animals and plants have my name on them, as well as science text books, adult novels, nature writing, and interpretive museum exhibits.
+Paul has worked as a professional illustrator, graphic designer, and photographer in Tucson for about 30 years now.
+A lot of kids’ picture books on weird animals and plants have his name on them, as well as science textbooks, adult novels, nature writing, and interpretive museum exhibits.
 You can find out more about it at my web site: www.PaulMirocha.com.
-Illustration is my full time job.
-My personal work is mostly in secret sketch books.
+Illustration and design is my full-time job.
+My personal work is mostly in secret sketchbooks.
 This one is going public.